Toilet tank repair

 • Water is already leaking onto the floor or ceiling below.

-Step 2: Decide whether this is a flapper, seal, or full flush valve repair
+Step 2: Figure out whether you need a flapper, seal, or full valve

 1. Clean the flush valve seat with a cloth and check for mineral buildup, rough spots, chips, or a groove where the flapper lands.